ie-safebank/safebank-fe/docs/data-flow-diagram.md

 # 🚀 **SafeBank Data Flow Description**
 ![Data Flow Diagram](images/dataflow.png)

-This data flow diagram illustrates the interactions between **Users** 👤, **Admin** 🛠️, and the system's backend processes to handle key functionalities like user registration, account management, transactions, and administrative actions.
+This data flow diagram follows the standard rules of a Data Flow Diagram (DFD):
+- 🟦 **Squares** represent external entities (e.g., Users, Admins).
+- 🟢 **Circles** represent processes or actions performed within the system.
+- 📄 **Parallel lines** represent data stores (e.g., User Data, Accounts Data, Transactions Data).
+- 🔄 **Arrows** indicate the flow of data between entities, processes, and data stores.

+The diagram demonstrates how data moves through the system while maintaining clarity and simplicity.

 ---

 ## 🌟 **1.
 Users' Interactions**
 ### 👤 **1.1 User Registration**
-- **📋 Process**: Users initiate the registration process.
+- **Process**: Users initiate the registration process.
-- **✅ Validation**: Submitted data undergoes a validation process to ensure accuracy and completeness.
+- **Validation**: Submitted data undergoes a validation process to ensure accuracy and completeness.
-- **🎉 Outcome**: Successful validation results in account creation and storage of user data.
+- **Outcome**: Successful validation results in account creation and storage of user data.

 ### 🔐 **1.2 User Login**
-- **📋 Process**: Users input their credentials to log in.
+- **Process**: Users input their credentials to log in.
-- **✅ Validation**: Credentials are validated against the stored user data.
+- **Validation**: Credentials are validated against the stored user data.
-- **🎉 Outcome**: Successful login grants users access to their accounts and the ability to initiate transactions.
+- **Outcome**: Successful login grants users access to their accounts and the ability to initiate transactions.

 ### 🗂️ **1.3 View Accounts**
-- **📋 Process**: Logged-in users can view their account details.
+- **Process**: Logged-in users can view their account details.
-- **📚 Data Source**: Account data retrieved from the system database.
+- **Data Source**: Account data retrieved from the system database.

 ### 💸 **1.4 Transactions**
-- **📋 Process**: Users can initiate transactions from their accounts.
+- **Process**: Users can initiate transactions from their accounts.
-- **🔍 Transaction Validation**:
+- **Transaction Validation**:
   - Ensures the transaction complies with the system rules (e.g., sufficient funds).
   - Valid transactions are processed and stored in the transactions database.